vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 Jayaratha \(12th c.\) in his commentary on the *Tantrāloka* \(TĀ\).
 It is not one of the sixty-four Bhairavatantras listed by him when commenting on TĀ 1.18, nor is it quoted or alluded to in other lists of the Śaiva canon.

 A *Yoginīhr̥daya* is indeed mentioned in a Nepalese manuscript of the eleventh century, but we do not know if this text is the same as the one we have now; it is probably not.
-Amṛ tānanda, who lived probably in the thirteenth or fourteenth century, says in his commentary on the YH, the *Dīpikā * \(Dī\), that his was the fi rst one made on that work.
+Amṛtānanda, who lived probably in the thirteenth or fourteenth century, says in his commentary on the YH, the *Dīpikā * \(Dī\), that his was the fi rst one made on that work.
 But surely, if the YH were by then an ancient work, other commentaries would have existed.
 All of this makes it very unlikely that the date of the YH is earlier than the eleventh century, and it might well be later.

 There are many reasons for believing that the Tripurā tradition originated in northwestern India, more specifi cally in Kashmir.
 Jayaratha, who was certainly a Kashmiri, mentions in his commentary on the VM two masters as having introduced this *darśana* into Kashmir, and he appears to believe that there was a long tradition of local exegesis. Śivānanda, the thirteenth- or fourteenth-century commentator on the same text, explains certain peculiarities of the *śrīvidyā* as being a result of the Kashmirian origin of the tradition.
 Of course, the fact that Jayaratha mentions the tradition as having been brought down into Kashmir \( *kaśmireṣu avatārakam* \) may mean that it came from elsewhere, and some scholars believe it originated farther northwest, not far from Kashmir, in U ḍ ḍ iyāna, the valley of Swat \(now in Pakistan\), a region often, but perhaps rather mythically, quoted as the place of origin of several Śaiva Tantric practices or traditions.
 Central